hahahannes/cordova-plugin-google-nearby/README.md

 - make sure that the following content is in the build.gradle file
 - make sure you have the requirements from above
 - check in the nearby settings if your app is deactivated

+# Notes
+Currently there is a problem with installing this plugin and cordova version 7.